TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TypoScriptParserApi/CustomConditions/Index.rst

 This class works in this way:

-- Line 4: The square brackets in the start (and possibly end as well) of the condition line is removed.
+- Line 4: The square brackets in the start (and possibly end as well) of the condition line are removed.

 - Line 7: The condition line without square brackets is exploded into a key and a value separated by the "=" sign; we are trying to implement